In the Wild Light

-Plot
+Plot Summary

 Cash Pruitt and Delaney Doyle are in their sophomore year of high school and residents of Sawyer, Tennessee.
 Delaney, an early science prodigy, discovers mold that feeds on antibiotic-resistant bacteria in a local cave, and is offered a full-ride scholarship to the prestigious Middleford Academy in Connecticut.
 They are best friends, bonded through love and loss, but once Delaney leaves their small world, it is up to Cash to follow her somewhere new and care for the old town they're leaving while writing his own story.